Teen Resume Keywords (2026): A Guide for Ages 14-19

 Related Resources

-- First Job Resume Keywords - The ultimate guide for writing a resume with zero history.
+- First Job Resume Keywords - The complete guide for writing a resume with zero work history.

-- Entry-Level Resume Hub - Find guides for Walmart, McDonald's, and more.
+- Entry-Level Resume Hub - Find guides for Walmart, McDonald's, Starbucks, and more.

 - Cashier Resume Keywords - A perfect first job for many teens.